Virginia Lam

 Virginia joined Roehampton in 2021.
 Her specialisms lie in social developmental psychology.
 Before joining Roehampton, she launched Growing up bilingual, an ESRC-fund Collaborative DTP project (2018-22).
 The team collaborated with the Newham Partnership for Complementary Education/NPCE and the NRCSE, which oversaw heritage language school provisions.
 The project tracked social, cognitive and educational outcomes alongside the language proficiency of bilinguals who had complementary language schooling and those who did not.

-The most recent projects are Intergen (2023-4; funded by Southlands Methodist Trust) and Multilingual Emotional Support (MES Programme; funder BIG South London).
-Intergen explores cross-generational changes in language practice, identity and community needs in heritage language school communities, from the perspectives of students, alumni and long-serving teachers/leaders.
-MES is a wellbeing promotion provided by the Family Emotional Wellbeing Project (FEWP) and explored the language-related mental health states and needs evaluated by ESOL leaners.
+Most recently, Intergen (2023-4; Southlands Methodist Trust) and Multilingual Emotional Support programme (MES; BIG South London): Intergen explores intergenerational changes in language practice, identity and community needs in heritage language schools, from the perspectives of students, alumni and teachers and founders.
+MES is a mental health promotion collaboratively delivered with the FEWP to capture the language-related mental health states and needs of ESOL leaners.

-Before the realms of bilingual development, Virginia's research focused on social identity (ethnic, gender, national and religious groups), intergroup processes, and their impact on psychological outcomes.
-She has expanded research in diversity issues, including cross-cultural variations in social cognition and mixed/dual-heritage people's identity and adjustment (BPS-funded).
-Interdisciplinary collaboration includes with Schools of Education (Wolfgang Mann; now U Cologne) and Arts (Eva Eppler) for the Climate Change Challenge project.
-Children from wrote over 1,000 100-word narratives over ten climate topics.
+Before the realms of bilingual development, Virginia's research focused on identities based on ethnicity, gender, nationality and religion, intergroup processes, and their impact on psychological outcomes.
+Her research in diversity issues included cross-cultural variations in social cognition and dual-heritage people's identity and adjustment.
+Recent Interdisciplinary initiatives includes the Climate Change Challenge (Schools of Education; Wolfgang Mann, now U Cologne, and Arts Eva Eppler) in which children from six countries from wrote over 1,000 narratives on climate topics.

-Virginia became the co-convenor for the BPS-accredited MSc Psychology in September 2021 and led the validation of the new MSc Developmental Psychology.
-She teaches undergraduates and postgraduates (including the Doctorate in Counselling Psychology; PsychD).
-She is a co-author of the book Developmental Psychology (2011, 2016 and 2013 Italian ed; Pearson), with its third edition launching in April 2025.
+Virginia became the co-convenor for the BPS-accredited MSc Psychology in September 2021 and led the validation of the new MSc Developmental Psychology in 2024-25.
+She teaches undergraduates and postgraduates, including the Doctorate in Counselling Psychology; PsychD.
+She is a co-author of the book Developmental Psychology (2011, 2016 and 2013 Italian ed; Pearson), with its third edition pubilished in 2025.

 Apart from external consultancy and examining, Virginia is an Associate Editor for the journal Social Development (Wiley).